larson-carter/Rover/README.md

 # Rover
 [![Build Status](https://travis-ci.com/ApolloTVofficial/Rover.svg?branch=master)](https://travis-ci.com/ApolloTVofficial/Rover)

-The Next Generation Scraper and Crawler Software by ApolloTV
+The Next Generation Scraper and Crawler Software by ApolloTV.

+## Documentation
+**This README is a simple overview of the project and a skim guide for developers.**
+If you want the full documentation, visit the documentation site for Rover: https://rover.apollotv.xyz/

 ## Get Started
 1. Install the necessary dependencies; `npm install`